 Q: I'm visiting Greater Fort Lauderdale and there is an order to evacuate the hotel I am staying?
 Where can I go and how do I get there?

 A: There are several options.
 Check with the front desk or hotel concierge regarding availability at another hotel further inland.
-The Greater Fort Lauderdale Convention & Visitors Bureau works cooperatively with area hotels to advise on available vacancies in the area.
-The CVB's housing services department will also post information on the Greater Fort Lauderdale website at sunny.org/visitors/hotels.
+Visit Lauderdale works cooperatively with area hotels to advise on available vacancies in the area.
+The bureau's housing services department will also post information on the Greater Fort Lauderdale website at sunny.org/visitors/hotels.

 If visitors do not want to change hotels or can not find availability in a similar level accommodation, Broward County will provide visitors the opportunity to evacuate to a hurricane shelter while a hurricane warning is in effect for the area their accommodations are located.
 If visitors do not have a rental car or their own car while visiting, the County provides buses and shuttles to local hurricane shelters.